gardenlinux/gardenlinux/docs/architecture/decisions/0023-lima-image-download.md

 podman run ghcr.io/gardenlinux/lima 2070.0.0 | limactl start --name gardenlinux -
 ```

-The container just writes the yaml to standard output.
+The container writes the yaml to standard output, and nothing else.
+The output **must be** a valid lima manifest file.
 The user can redirect this to a file for inspection/editing or directly pipe to lima.

 ## Consequences